isaacsimmons/password-manager-dotfile-manager/README.md

 # Password Manager Dotfile Manager

+No, don't call it a dotfiles manager.
+It's about local dev env file/secrets sync/storage/backup via. password manager.

 This is designed to be a super-barebones dotfile manager that stores all of your dotfiles as secure notes in your password manager of choice.
 Simple -- lots of other good options out there but honestly I don't want most of the capabilities that they come with.
 Secure -- you already trust your password manager to store secure values and to synchronize them between computers.